Stabilizer information inequalities from phase space distributions: Introduction and Results

 In this work we study the entropy inequalities satisfied by two classes of quantum states---namely, \emph{stabilizer states} and \emph{Gaussian states} (which are the continuous-variable counterpart of the former).
 These states are versatile enough to exhibit intrinsically quantum features (such as multi-particle entanglement), but possess enough structure to allow for a concise and computationally efficient description.
-In both cases, \emph{quantum phase space methods} have been built around them, and it is this point of view we aim to exploit here.
+In both cases, \emph{quantum phase-space methods} have been built around them, and it is this point of view we aim to exploit here.

-To this end, we consider the Wigner function, which for both classes of states is a bona fide probability distribution on a classical phase space.
 For $n$ systems of dimension $d$, the phase space is $\ZZ_d^{2n}$, while for $n$ bosonic modes it is given by $\RR^{2n}$.
 In both cases, it is the direct sum of the single-particle/single-mode phase spaces.

-Given a state $\rho$, we then define a random variable $X = (X_1,\ldots,X_n)$ on the phase space, where $X_i$ denotes the component in the single-particle space of the $i$-th particle or mode.
-The random variables $X_1, \dots, X_n$ constitute our classical model.
+The starting point for our work is the Wigner function, which for Gaussian states as well as for stabilizer states in odd dimensions $d$ is a bona fide probability distribution on the classical phase space (the case of even $d$ requires some more care, see Theorem~\ref{stabilizer theorem}).
+We may thus define random variables $X_1,\ldots,X_n$ on the phase space, jointly distributed according to the Wigner function of the given quantum state $\rho$.
+Here, $X_i$ denotes the component in the single-particle space of the $i$-th particle or mode.
+The random variables $X_1, \dots, X_n$ constitute our \emph{classical model}.
 This construction is compatible with reduction: the marginal probability distribution of a subset of variables $X_I = (X_i)_{i \in I}$ is given precisely by the Wigner function of the reduced quantum state $\rho_I$.
 Our crucial observation then is that certain quantum entropies are simple functions of the corresponding classical entropies.
 More precisely, we find that

 where $C > 0$ is a universal constant and where $S_2(\rho) = -\log \tr \rho^2$ and $H_2(X) = -\log \sum_x p_x^2$ denote the quantum and classical R\'{e}nyi-2 entropy, respectively.
 In the case of continuous variables, we use the differential R\'{e}nyi entropy $H_2(X) = -\log \int p_x^2 dx$.
 Therefore, if $\sum_I \nu_I H_2(X_I) \geq 0$ is a \emph{balanced} entropy inequality satisfied by the random variables $X_I$ then the same inequality is satisfied by the quantum state,